lowRISC/opentitan/hw/ip/pwrmgr/doc/theory_of_operation.md

 The fast clock domain FSM (referred to as fast FSM from here on) resets to `Low Power` state and waits for a power-up request from the slow FSM.

-Once received, the fast FSM releases the life cycle reset stage (see [reset controller]({{< relref "hw/ip/rstmgr/doc" >}}) for more details).
+Once received, the fast FSM releases the life cycle reset stage (see [reset controller](../../rstmgr/README.md) for more details).
 This allows the [OTP](../../otp_ctrl/README.md) to begin sensing.
-Once OTP sensing completes , the life cycle controller is initialized.
+Once OTP sensing completes, the life cycle controller is initialized.
 The initialization of the life cycle controller puts the device into its allowed operating state (see [life cycle controller](../../lc_ctrl/README.md) for more details).

 Once life cycle initialization is done, the fast FSM enables all second level clock gating (see [clock controller](../../clkmgr/README.md) for more details) and initiates strap sampling.